 Historically, the public sector has not been a leader in deploying digital technologies.
 In fact, it is usually a step or two behind other sectors, including civil society organizations.
 Reasons for such a predicament go beyond bureaucracy and, in numerous instances, are linked to legitimacy, transparency, and accountability.
-After all, spending public resources responsibly demands strategic thinking, especially in democratic regimes where stakeholders and non-state actors, in general, can have plenty of leverage to push back — or push toward particular priorities.
+After all, spending public resources responsibly demands strategic thinking, especially in democratic regimes where stakeholders and non-state actors generally have plenty of leverage to push back or toward particular priorities.
 The now long, albeit patchy record of digital government (DG) provides a plethora of examples here.

-The situation is the same in any case of AI, old, resurrected, and resurging.
-In most academic literature on the topic, the public sector is considered chiefly a facilitator for developing national or sectoral AI policies or designing regulatory frameworks, which often faces strong pushback from those married to self-regulation .
+The situation is precisely the same in any case of AI — old, resurrected, and resurging.
+In most of the academic literature, the public sector is chiefly considered a facilitator for developing national or sectoral AI policies or designing regulatory frameworks, which often faces strong pushback from those married to self-regulation .
 AI deployment in the sector has only recently garnered increased attention .
-In this light, revisiting the overall scope of the public sector’s core operations can help elucidate its potential concerning digital technologies.
+In this light, revisiting the overall scope of the public sector’s core operations can help elucidate AI’s opportunities and challenges.

-Now, it is critical to consider the conceptual differentiation between state and government.
-Simplifying, modern nation-states are political entities operating within defined geographical borders and comprising a gamut of institutions operating within the framework of a social contract or constitution.
-A government consists of a set of people who control, run, and manage state affairs for a given period and diffuse state power within its territory.
+For starters, it is critical to consider the conceptual difference between state and government.
+Simplifying, modern nation-states are political entities operating within defined geographical borders, comprising a gamut of institutions operating within the framework of a social contract or constitution.
+A government consists of people who control, run, and manage state affairs for a given period and diffuse state power within its territory.
 The legislative and judicial branches of the state provide much-needed checks and balances to the government’s actions.
 In that context, the public sector refers to the state institutions mentioned above.
-Thus, Governments in power directly ran and managed such institutions according to specific political agendas and alliances.
+Thus, Governments in power run and manage such institutions according to specific political agendas and alliances.

 Public services comprise a wide variety of services deployed in the public interest or for the public good with the support of governments.
 Services, including tangible products, can be directly provided by the public sector or indirectly by businesses and non-profit organizations, usually funded at least partially by governments .
 The provision of public services does not directly rely on markets or prices.
 Instead, it is determined by policy and political considerations.
-Therefore, the decision to allocate public resources towards a specific public service is crucial.
-At some point, an entity or a group of individuals must make a decision utilizing existing governance mechanisms embedded within the public institutions under their discretion.
-How such decisions are made is thus critical from a governance perspective.
+At some point, an entity or a group of individuals must use existing governance mechanisms embedded within the public institutions under their management to make such decisions.
+Therefore, knowing how decisions to allocate public resources are made is crucial from a governance perspective.

 The overlap between public services, public goods, and the Covenant’s scope should be the gold standard for policy and public service delivery.
 It should be considered a powerful magnet attracting other equally essential public or private services.
 The figure below depicts such an overlap.